Radiation Safety Glasses: Identifying The Risks And Protecting Yourself

 - Needing to update to a stronger eyewear prescription more often than usual

-- Changes in the way color is perceived, with many things appearing “yellow”
+- Changes in the way color are perceived, with many things appearing “yellow”

 - The need for one or more surgeries to correct the problem